Wondering How Do I Stop Sweating Between My Legs? Here’s What You Should Know

 Use Powders (Not Talc!) to Minimize Moisture

-Note: Talcum powder may increase the risk of ovarian and uterine cancer, so avoid using this type of powder in the genital area. (source)
+Note: According to research, talcum powder may increase risk of ovarian and uterine cancer, so avoid using this type of powder in the genital area.

 Wear Breathable & Loose Clothing

-Loose, breathable clothing and underwear made of natural fibers (cotton, linen, hemp, etc.) will help your body stay cooler and will help your sweat more quickly evaporate.
-Tight, synthetic clothing that traps any moisture close to the skin can exacerbate a feeling of dampness and even exacerbate odor.
+Loose, breathable clothing and underwear made of natural fibers (cotton, linen, hemp etc.) will help your body stay cooler and will help sweat more quickly evaporate.
+Tight, synthetic clothing that traps any moisture close to the skin can exacerbate a feeling of dampness and odor.

 If you’re doing any athletic activity and are prone to sweating and/or chafing, it’s worth looking into specialty workout gear.
 This is where the ‘loose clothing’ rule can be broken as you opt for fitted, performance fabrics.